Overview

 AWS billing is complex, and customers may see differences between the StreamOne Ion platform and the native AWS billing console.
 These differences stem from factors like blended rates, volume discounts, RIs, and custom pricing agreements.
 To avoid confusion, it’s important to clarify these billing variances early in your discussions with customers.

-The blended rates displayed in the AWS console are for reference only.
+The blended rate shown in the AWS console is primarily for informational purposes and may not reflect the actual charges incurred by each account.
 StreamOne Ion calculates actual costs based on each account's consumption, ensuring the final billing is accurate.
+For more information, please read: Why does the "blended" annotation appear on some line items in my AWS bill?

 It’s important for AWS partners to be familiar with the AWS Pricing Calculator for estimating costs.
 This tool is part of the AWS Well-Architected Labs (Level 100 Cost Estimation) and is available for free.